wejgaard/TclForth/README.md

 ## [Release 0.7.0](https://github.com/wolfwejgaard/tclforth/releases)

-The release contains the TclForth source files and Tcl executables for Windows and OS-X, and shell code for Linux.
+The provided system contains the TclForth source files as well as Tcl executables for Windows and OS-X, and shell code for Linux.

 * Windows: Run tclforth.exe
 * OS-X: Run tclforth.app